craftycram/lets-hassel/README.md

 2. Filenumber:
 The number added to the end of the file.

+3. Title:
+The title of your HTML document, visible in the browser.

 > You can use <kbd>⌘ Command</kbd>+<kbd>,</kbd> to open the settings.